 Hunters Under Saddle should be suitable to purpose.
 The animal should be sensible and well-mannered, providing a quiet and comfortable ride.
 The animal should move with impulsion and the ability to cover ground as in a hunt field.
-The frame should be appropriate for the breed or type; with stock type horses moving in a relatively low frame, and non-stock type horses having a relatively higher frame.
+The frame should be appropriate for the breed or type, with stock type horses moving in a relatively low frame, and non-stock type horses having a relatively higher frame.

 - 1. Refer to Hunter type tack and attire. - 2.
-Prohibited in Hunter Under Saddle: Any type martingale, tie downs, draw reins, rubber reins, protective leg wraps or boots.
+Prohibited: Any type martingale, tie downs, draw reins, rubber reins, protective leg wraps or boots.

-- 1. Entry will be worked at a walk, trot and canter, both directions of the ring.
-If asked to back, animal must back easily and stand quietly. - 2.
-Class is to enter ring, turning to right and proceeding in a counter clockwise direction. - 3.
-While working on the rail, the order to reverse should be executed by turning to the inside (away from the rail).
-The exhibitor may be asked to reverse at the walk or trot at the discretion of the judge, but shall not be asked to reverse at the canter. - 4.
-A Hunter should work with light mouth contact without undue restraint. - 5.
-The animal's response to the rider and free movement will be emphasized in judging. - 6.
-Rider shall not be required to dismount except in the event the judge wishes to check equipment. - 7.
-Judge may ask for additional work of the same nature from any animal. - 8.
-Judge is not to ask for work other than listed previously. - 9.
-Entry shall be penalized for being on the wrong lead, but not necessarily disqualified.
-Excessive speed or slowness, head too high or poll below withers, being behind the vertical, breaking gait, appearing dull, lethargic, are to be penalized.
+- Entry is worked at a walk, trot, and canter, both directions of the ring.
+If asked to back, animal must back easily and stand quietly. - Class is to enter ring, turning to right and proceeding in a counterclockwise direction. - While working on the rail, the order to reverse should be executed by turning to the inside (away from the rail).
+The exhibitor may be asked to reverse at the walk or trot at the discretion of the judge, but shall not be asked to reverse at the canter. - A Hunter should work with light mouth contact without undue restraint. - 5.
+The animal's response to the rider and free movement is emphasized in judging. - Rider shall not be required to dismount except in the event the judge wishes to check equipment. - Judge may ask for additional work of the same nature from any animal. - 8.
+Judge is not to ask for work other than listed previously. - Entry shall be penalized for being on the wrong lead, but not necessarily disqualified.
+Excessive speed or slowness, head too high or poll below withers, being behind the vertical, breaking gait, appearing dull or lethargic, are to be penalized.
 Quick, short strides should be penalized. - 10.
 A judge may ask for extended gaits.